This movie is The Buccaneer (1938), directed by Cecil B. DeMille.

 Franciska Gaal played the role of Dutch girl Gretchen.
 Gaal was born in Budapest, Austria-Hungary in 1904.
 She had 17 credits including The Buccaneer (1938), Little Mother (1935) and The Girl Downstairs (1938).
 She died in in 1973.

 Tamiroff specialized in roles of various ethnic backgrounds.
 He played Pedro in Queen Christina (1933), Gopal the emir in The Lives of a Bengal Lancer (1935), Rudolpho in Naughty Marietta (1935), Carlo Cibo in Anthony Adverse (1936), and General Yang in The General Died at Dawn (1936).
-For this last film he was Oscar nominated.
-Along with his supporting roles he began to get B movie leads.
-This roles include French trapper and scout Dan Duroc of North West Mounted Police (1940), Colonna in The Corsican Brothers (1941), guerrilla Pablo in For Whom the Bell Tolls (1943).
+For this last film, he was Oscar-nominated.
+Along with his supporting roles, he began to get B movie leads.
+These roles include French trapper and scout Dan Duroc of North West Mounted Police (1940), Colonna in The Corsican Brothers (1941), guerrilla Pablo in For Whom the Bell Tolls (1943).